Hi there!

 — Stafford Beer, “Designing Freedom”, p.
 5-6 [emphasis mine]

 “Look at this.
 Look at this.
 Isn’t it beautiful?
 Look!
-Show the baby, show the baby!
-See?!
-Show your baby.”

 1: Ad Fraud

-Fraud is endemic to and rampant throughout the online ad supply chain, to such an extent that one may now assume that about ten cents out of every dollar in “media spend” invested into digital channels will go to fraudsters; which is to say, into the hands of criminal and/or terrorist groups.
-More conservatively, you might only lose a nickel of every dollar to such fraud.
-It could just as well be a quarter out of every dollar, or more.
+Fraud remains endemic to, and rampant throughout, the online ad supply chain to such an extent that one can safely assume that about ten cents out of every dollar invested in digital media spend will end up going into the pockets of fraudsters – that is, criminal and/or terrorist networks.
+More conservatively, an advertiser might only be losing a nickel out of every dollar budgeted as ad-spend to such fraud… but it might just as easily be a quarter, or possibly more.
+But I feel I ought to pause (already!), and bolster this claim a bit:

 • In June 2016, the World Federation of Advertisers published its “Compendium of Ad Fraud Knowledge for Media Investors“, which found that “[t]he cost of ad fraud is estimated at $7.2 billion in this report, or approximately 5%, of the total global”, and grimly predicted: “ad fraud will, on the current trajectory, be second in revenue only to cocaine and opiates by 2025 as a form of crime.”